Grace Neutral

 Grace Walker (born 29 March 1989), known professionally as Grace Neutral, is a British television presenter, model, and hand-poke tattoo artist based in the United Kingdom.
 She holds a substantial social media presence with over half a million followers.
-In 2016 Neutral was the presenter in an i-D magazine documentary Beyond Beauty.
+In 2016, Neutral was the presenter in an i-D magazine documentary Beyond Beauty.

 Personal life

-Neutral was born in Dubai and spent most of her childhood traveling around the world with her family until settling in southwest England where she attended the independent school Plymouth College.
-At the age of 20, she relocated to London, where she now lives and works.
-Neutral began ballet dancing at a young age and trained with the Royal Ballet, eventually sustaining an injury that ended her ballet career.
-After this injury she became interested in body modifications and culture, which later became the focus of her career.
+Neutral was born in Dubai and spent most of her childhood traveling around the world with her family as her father was a captain in the Merchant Navy.
+Later, they returned to England, settling in the village of Newton Ferrers in Devon, and Grace attended the independent school Plymouth College.
+At the age of 20, she relocated to London.
+Neutral began ballet dancing at a young age going on to take classes at Italia Conti Academy of Theatre Arts and summer school at the Royal Ballet, eventually sustaining a hip injury that ended her ballet career at age 14.
+After this injury she start attending punk and alternative gigs at The Phoenix Tavern in Plymouth and became more interested in various aspects of alt culture such as tattoos and other body modifications and culture, which later became the focus of her career.
 In 2008 she moved to Bristol where she enrolled on a stage makeup course at City of Bristol College, before moving to London in 2010 where she got a job at the café in Madame Tussauds.
 Neutral has numerous extreme body modifications including a bifurcated tongue, tattooed eyes, reconstructed ears, a removed navel, and facial scarification.

 Career

 Neutral entered the body modification industry as a piercer before hand-poke tattooing, a machine-free tattooing method.
-Neutral previously worked for Good Times Tattoo and attended the London Tattoo Convention with them in 2014.
+Following her move to London, she gained an apprenticeship as a piercer at Self Sacrifice Tattoo after being handed a flyer on Oxford Street and then going in to inquire about work.
+There she was trained by Ala who was a member of The Psycho Cyborgs performance arts troupe which further piqued her interest in the body modification lifestyle.
+In 2011 she was working as a piercer at Pure Ink and was asked to model for Alex MacNaughton's 'London Tattoos' book, after which she was put on the cover.
+Neutral also worked for Good Times Tattoo and attended the London Tattoo Convention with them in 2014.

 Neutral is the founder of Femme Fatale Studio.